iRemotech

 Verdict

-But if your agency needs real iPhones, stronger device credibility, and infrastructure built around high-trust mobile operations,
+Operations that need real iPhones, stronger device credibility, and infrastructure built around high-trust mobile work sit in the real-device category instead.

 The switch is not mainly about features.
 It is about the underlying device model.